Sireesiru/AI-ML-Computational-workflows/README.md

 ```bash
 python gui.py
 ```
-Enter the port number from Step 3, your NOMAD credentials, and the folder path to watch.
-Once submitted, the server authenticates your credentials and initiates `ibw_watcher_v2a.py`, which monitors the specified folder continuously.
+Enter the port number from Step 3, your NOMAD credentials, and the folder path to be watched.
+Once submitted, the server authenticates your credentials and initiates `copy_ibw_watcher_v2a.py`, which monitors the specified folder continuously.
 Every new incoming file is converted to HDF5, uploaded to NOMAD, and its metadata extracted from raw image headers and pushed automatically.

 ### 5. Capture sample-specific metadata using a Custom Schema